allan-638/ToDoList/README.md

 http://localhost:8080/api/todolist/:id
 ```
 - At least one of the "Task" or "Complete" fields must be present in the request
-- Returns the updated todo object
+- Returns the updated todo object.